Extended Hamiltonian thermodynamics and Carroll contractions of AdS black holes: Conclusion

 \section{Conclusion}

-We have shown that Carrollian black-hole thermodynamics is best understood as a contraction of the full thermodynamic phase space.
-The extended Iyer-Wald identity with variable cosmological constant gives the appropriate bookkeeping: the bulk source in \eqref{eq:dchi-lambda} produces the generator-normalized volume in \eqref{eq:PV-def}, and hence the extended first law \eqref{eq:extended-first-law}.
-This makes it possible to track, in one framework, the scaling of the Hamiltonian charge, temperature, entropy, pressure and thermodynamic volume.
+We have formulated Carrollian limits of AdS black-hole thermodynamics as double-scaling contractions of the extended thermodynamic phase space.
+The double scaling combines the Hamiltonian-generator normalization \(\xi_\lambda=c^{-\alpha}\partial_t\) with the gravitational-coupling scaling \(G=c^\gamma G_C\).
+The extended Iyer--Wald identity with variable cosmological constant gives the generator-normalized volume Eq.~\eqref{eq:PV-def}, and the same pressure-volume contribution arises from the magnetic Carroll Hamiltonian boundary variation in Eq.~\eqref{eq:carroll-extended-first-law}.

-The fixed-\(G\) Carroll limit with the original generator \(\partial_t\) collapses to the degenerate sector \eqref{eq:strict-sector}.
-By contrast, the clock-renormalized generator \(\xi_C=c^{-1}\partial_t=\partial_\tau\) gives the finite Lorentzian endpoint described by \eqref{eq:first-law-C} and \eqref{eq:Smarr-C}.
-The Carrollian finite sectors are obtained only after correlating the time normalization with the scaling of Newton's constant.
-In the notation of \eqref{eq:alpha-gamma}, the first law scales as \eqref{eq:homogeneous-scaling}, so a finite nonzero contraction requires \eqref{eq:finite-carroll-condition}.
-Imposing the Carrollian condition \eqref{eq:carroll-condition} then gives the strong-gravity scaling \eqref{eq:carroll-G-scaling} and the thermodynamic behavior summarized in \eqref{eq:carroll-TS-scaling} and \eqref{eq:carroll-products}.
-The strong-gravity point \(G=cG_C\) is the simplest representative of this class.
+The magnetic Carroll-AdS action Eq.~\eqref{eq:carroll-action} supplies the Carrollian Hamiltonian constraint, momentum constraint, and presymplectic form used for the static sector.
+The Schwarzschild-AdS spatial metric satisfies the magnetic Carroll Hamiltonian constraint through Eq.~\eqref{eq:carroll-constraint-solved}, and the \(D\)-dimensional family satisfies the corresponding condition Eq.~\eqref{eq:carroll-D-constraint}.
+This connects the finite products obtained from the Lorentzian contraction to the Carroll Hamiltonian phase space.